realm/realm-js/example-wasm/README.md

 ### Running the App

-Navigate to `example-wasm/` and start the app in the development mode:
+Navigate to `example-wasm/` and start the app in development mode:

 ```sh
 cd example-wasm